kumar-rahul2001/Front-End-of-an-Entertainment-Website-/README.md

 # Front-End-of-an-Entertainment-Website
-Using HTML, CSS And JavaScript
+I created this entertainment website like hotstar Using HTML, CSS And JavaScript